unOFFICIAL WILLIAM SMITH HOME PAGE

 "We received your letters and proclamations, and were very glad of them, for the people are calling to get them.
 We are no Californians, nor no new countrymen here.
 The family all send their love to you.
 May Israel's God bless you, my dear son William, and speed you on your Mission.
 You have our prayers," &c. &c.

 I would give more of this letter, but for want of room.
 So try the spirits and be aware of false prophets that come to you in sheep's clothing, but inwardly they are raving wolves, you shall know them, by their fruits.
-No lie is of the and the truly faithful God will preserve, but the wicked and abominable, the whore-monger and adulterer, God will judge, and give them their portion in the lake that burns with fire and brimstone.
+No lie is of the truth; and the truly faithful God will preserve, but the wicked and abominable, the whore-monger and adulterer, God will judge, and give them their portion in the lake that burns with fire and brimstone.
 I am at this time an exile driven from my home, but I shall pursue the work of God, and continue, as in former years, to build up the kingdom of Joseph, and to honor his name by works of righteousness forever; and may you, dear brethren, be wise for yourselves, and unto salvation, is the prayer of your unworthy brother and fellow laborer in the gospel of Jesus Christ, WILLIAM SMITH.

 Patriarch of the Church of Jesus Christ of Latter Day Saints.